 Benefits

-Therapy services offered, as part of this research study will be provided at no cost to you.
-Additionally, the information obtained from this study will assist us in determining the effectiveness of this treatment protocol and determine changes that might be needed to make the program more effective in the future.
+The information obtained from this study will assist us in determining the effectiveness of this treatment protocol and determine changes that might be needed to make the program more effective in the future.

 Confidentiality

 All data gathered for the study will be the same as that gathered as part of the clinic.
 HIPPA compliance will be maintained and your confidentiality will be maintained throughout the process.
 The data gathered to determine the effectiveness of the clinic will be stored at the Texas State University – San Marcos’s Department of Communication Disorders Speech and Hearing Clinic in compliance with HIPPA policies and will be used only for educational and research purposes.